CMU-IDS-2022/assignment-2-tia/writeup.md

 TODO: Update screenshot

+**Overview**: Researchers have compiled a multi-decade database of the super-rich.
+Building off the Forbes World’s Billionaires lists from 1996-2014, scholars at Peterson Institute for International Economics have added a couple dozen more variables about each billionaire - including whether they were self-made or inherited their wealth.

 We are interested in the rank of billionaires in different years, the distribution of cumulative wealth across country, distribution of billionaires across gender, location, industry, company type, and wealth accural means.

 We achieved these goals through different types of visualization including interactive dataframe, bar chart, map, pie chart, and scatter plot.
 Users can customize the information of their interest and explore results in multiple interactive methods provided.